mhizterkeyz/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles Display current directory contents, including hidden files (starting with .).
 Use the long format 5-listfilesdigitonly Display current directory contents.
 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory.
-9-firstdirdeletion Delete the directory my_first_directory that is in the /tmp directory
+10-back changes the working directory to the previous one